redis/docs/content/integrate/redis-data-integration/ingest/installation/_index.md

 This guide explains how to install RDI and integrate it with your source database.

 {{< note >}}RDI v1.2.7 had a CoreDNS issue.
 In some installations, the host DNS could not resolve hostnames for the RDI components.
-This meant that it couldn't connect to the RDI database and resume the installation.
+This meant it couldn't connect to the RDI database and resume the installation.
 This problem is fixed in v1.2.8, so we recommend you use this version instead of v1.2.7.
 {{< /note >}}